 Cauliflower is a low-carb alternative for rice and an easy way to get more vegetables in.
-You can use a box grater or food processor to grate the cauliflower into small rice pieces.
+You can use a cheese grater or food processor to grate the cauliflower into small rice pieces.

 Tip: Removing as much moisture from the cauliflower is key to soft yet tender cauli-rice.